Themaco-Digital-Architects/serverless-typescript-template/README.md

 ## Tests
 ### Test framework
 We use [MochaJs](https://mochajs.org/) as test framework We believe that maintaining a 100% coverage is a good practice to ensure code reliability.
-That why this rule is hard code in `npm run test`.
+That why this rule is hard code in `npm run coverage`.
 You must remove it from there if it is inconvient for your work.
-NOT IMPLEMENTED YET.

 ### SAM tests - run locally
 SAM, based on a Docker, offers the possibility to locally tests function.
 You need to follow [AWS CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-test-and-debug.html) set up instruction.
 On visual studio code, for example, a AWS toolkit also necessary (amazonwebservices.aws-toolkit-vscode).